 Effects of Substance Abuse on Family Members

 Families operate similarly to our physical bodies.
 When one part suffers, the whole system reacts.
-When one of our family members is caught in the trap of substance abuse and addiction, the surrounding family members can be thrust into chaos that they never intended or expected.
+When one of our family members is caught in the trap of substance abuse and addiction, the surrounding family members can be thrust into a chaos that they never intended or expected.
 Fear, worry, hopelessness, and depression can take root and extend throughout the family network.

 Becoming aware of the effects of addiction on those who are not directly using the substances is a first step toward taking control of the effects and outcomes.